 Related reads: My Mexico City itinerary & Mexico City travel tips

 Oaxaca airport is a 30-minute drive to the city.
-Prebook an airport transfer.
+Prebook an airport transfer, get a taxi or take the budget option of a colectivo.

 Car hires: Use Rentalcars.com to compare car rentals in Mexico (and all around the world).
 It’s worth noting that you don’t really need one if you’re staying put in Oaxaca City; everywhere is walkable.
 If you’re exploring elsewhere in Oaxaca state, it might be useful.